-Owner: Incident Commander Date: Time: Poles he low will atton d only if designated l and available Attendees: ow will atten u omy n designated and available ☐ Incident Commander: ☐ Planning S ection Chief: ☐ Deputy Incident Commander □ Logistics S ☐ Operations Section Chief: - dmin.
-Section Chief: ☐ Planning Section Chief: ☐ Safety Office ☐ Liaison Officer: □ Other: ☐ Information Officer: □ Other: Summary: Have a completed ICS 202 for Establish objectives and priorit Begin an ICS 209 Incident State Begin identifying all required rown Begin addressing the Incident Schedule and prepare for the Town ies for the upo tus Summary of oles on the ICS Action Plan Cl coming operational per report.
+Owner: Incident Commander Date: Time: Roles below will atten d only if designated and available Attendees: a only it designated and available ☐ Incident Commander: ☐ Planning Section Chief: ☐ Deputy Incident Commander: ☐ Logistics Section Chief: ☐ Operations Section Chief: ☐ Finance/Admin.
+Section Chief: ☐ Planning Section Chief: ☐ Safety Officer: ☐ Liaison Officer: ☐ Other: ☐ Information Officer: □ Other: Summary: The objectives of this meeting are to: Have a completed ICS 202 form agreed upon Establish objectives and priorities for the upon Begin an ICS 209 Incident Status Summary Begin identifying all required roles on the ICS Begin addressing the Incident Action Plan Cl Schedule and prepare for the Tactics Meetin report.
 S 207 form. hecklist (A4).
 Resources: Agenda Items: ☐ Status Update and review the Incide ent Briefing form. ☐ Determine incident priorities.
-R eference the F PPOST methodology. ☐ Establish an incident organizat mitigate the incident. ion that is cap pable of meeting initia al and long-term challenges required to ☐ Determine the incident respons must be (Specific, Me ind complete and inable, Realistic, & Ti Incident Objectives form.
-They me Sensitive). ☐ Identify initial staffing requireme ents and begir n filling out the Incident Organizational Chart. ☐ Identify and select incident sup on the IAP. our management team can begin work ☐ Document the incident status to relay to all re esponding personnel.
-Key Points: Ensure that the meeting is defined in the second in t ocumented / recorded.
-(Utilize the e back side of this page.)
-Define the hours of work and or perational per riod.
-Utilize Incident Action Plan Che ecklist (A4).
-Identify constraints and limitation ons.
-Clarify any staff roles and resp onsibilities.
-Determine expectations of the team for how all communications a re to be made.
-Discuss and agree on process and sensitive information. issues such a as resource ordering, cost accounting, operations security, Continue to develop tasks for 0 Command and I General Staff.
-Agree on division of command workload, suc ch as press and agen cy briefings.
+Reference the F POST methodology. ☐ Establish an incident organization that is cap mitigate the incident. pable of meeting initial and long-term challenges required to inable, Realistic, & Time Sensitive). ☐ Identify initial staffing requirements and begin filling out the Incident Organizational Chart. ☐ Identify and select incident support facilities. on the IAP. perational period so your management team can begin work ☐ Document the incident status to relay to all re esponding personnel.
+Key Points: Ensure that the meeting is documented / recorded.
+(Utilize the back side of this page.)
+Define the hours of work and operational per riod.
+Utilize Incident Action Plan Checklist (A4).
+Identify constraints and limitations.
+Clarify any staff roles and responsibilities.
+Determine expectations of the team for how a all communications are to be made.
+Discuss and agree on process issues such a and sensitive information. as resource ordering, cost accounting, operations security, Continue to develop tasks for Command and I General Staff.
+Agree on division of command workload, such ch as press and agency briefings.